azavea/django-ecsmanage/README.md

 ### AWS Resources

-The following keys in an environment help the management command locate the appropriate AWS resources for your cluster:
+The following environment configuration keys help the management command locate the appropriate AWS resources for your cluster:

 | key name | description | default |